TeamCOMPAS/COMPAS/docs/getting_started.md

 ### 1.4 Installing Python
 Python and some selected libraries are required for interfacing with the code, and also for post-processing.
 We recommend using python3.
 The matplotlib and numpy libraries should also be installed.
 The libraries scipy, astropy, and pandas are also used in some other scripts.

 First check if you have python3 installed.
-If you you do, the following should give you the version number:
+If you do, the following should give you the version number:

     python3 --version